scriptoshi/livewire-google-onetap/README.md

 ## Customization

-You can publish the views to customize them:
+You can publish the view and modify it, but keep in mind, google restricts how much you can customize,

 ```bash
 php artisan vendor:publish --tag=google-onetap-views